 - Does ‘seeing salvation’ mean that everyone who lives will find wholeness and the fullness of life in their lifetime?
 That was certainly not the case in Isaiah’s, John’s, or Luke’s lifetimes and it certainly does not seem to be the case now.

 - Does ‘seeing salvation’ point to an eschatological fulfillment of life’s purpose and glory?
 There was a strong development of eschatological, futuristic theology in between the time of 2nd Isaiah and Luke.
 (Actually, 2nd Isaiah might be at the forefront of that development, but you’ll need to speak to an Old Testament or Intertestamental scholar for that information).
 Part of that development was the movement of ‘salvation’ from this life to the next.
-The “afterlife” (as some put it) does not seem to be a significant part of early Hebrew theology, which is why the Sadducees, who only held the Pentateuch to be authoritative, did not believe in it.
+The “afterlife” (as some put it) is not a significant part of early Hebrew theology, which is why the Sadducees, who only held the Pentateuch to be authoritative, did not believe in it.

 - Does ‘seeing salvation’ mean that some people live with hope, seeing the possibilities of salvation as a guiding force, despite all of the evident bloodshed or violence or imperial hegemony that surrounds them?
 That is an inspiring idea, but it would almost certainly be true only of “some flesh” in any moment of history, and not “all flesh.”